-My creativity is a path of exploration, experimentation, and attempts to express my ideas and emotions through painting.
-I do not limit myself to a single style or genre: realism and abstraction, objectivity and symbolism organically intertwine in my works, allowing me to explore various facets of visual art.
+My art is a journey of exploration, experimentation, and attempts to express my ideas and emotions through painting.
+I do not limit myself to a single style or genre: my works organically blend realism and abstraction, objectivity and symbolism, allowing me to explore various facets of visual art.

 I was born in 1967 in the city of Bugulma (TASSR).
 From an early age, I was passionate about drawing, but I only seriously devoted myself to painting a few years ago.
-Having received an engineering education (Bauman Moscow State Technical University), I remained a passionate admirer of painting for a long time until, 25 years ago, I took up oil paints and began my own path as an artist.
+Having received an engineering education (Bauman Moscow State Technical University), I remained a lover of painting as a viewer for a long time until 25 years ago I took up oil paints and began my own path as an artist.

-Today, my portfolio includes over 400 works in oil and acrylic, some of which are in private collections in Russia and abroad (Germany, Italy, Japan, France, Brazil, China).
+Today, my portfolio includes over 400 oil and acrylic works, some of which are in private collections in Russia and abroad (Germany, Italy, Japan, France, Brazil, China).

 Since 2023, I have been a member of the Союз Русских Художников, and since 2024 — of the Eurasian Art Union.
 I have participated in numerous exhibitions in Russia (СРХ, ЕХС, Moscow Union of Artists, "Unique Russia," and others) and abroad (China, India, Egypt).